chris-cmsoft/in-laymans-terms/content/articles/domain.md

 ---
 title: Domain
-description: A Domain is the "address" of your server
+description: A Domain is the "address" of your software
 categories:
  - api
  - web